Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 153.  ### Question153
 Which statement best describes a cross-functional team?
 Pick 1

-- [ ] The team has a good mix of skills
+- [ ] The team has a good mix of skills.
-- [ ] All members of the team have all the skills required to create the Product
+- [ ] All members of the team have all the skills required to create the Product.
-- [x] The team has all competencies needed to accomplish the work
+- [x] The team has all competencies needed to accomplish the work.

 _[⬆ Back to Top](#table-of-contents)_